|US$ 545||Price per person, double occupancy in SUPERIOR ROOM, includes all meals and excursions, transfers, entrance fees. Airfares not included.|

 If you’d like to add other Peru destinations to your trip, please let us know in the comments section of the “Get Free Quote” form, or Contact Us with your questions.

-The Tambopata National Reserve is the gateway to one of the world’s most remote and extraordinary Amazon Rainforest environments.
+This is an unexpected Amazon Tour into the Tambopata National Reserve, the gateway to one of the world’s most remote and extraordinary Amazon Rainforest environments.
 It is part of a 3.7 million acre reserve in the Peruvian Amazon Rainforest created in 1990 by the national government working in partnership with local grassroots and international conservation organizations to protect the biological diversity of the entire watersheds of the Tavara and the Candamo Rivers and most of the watershed of the Tambopata River.

 Refugio Amazonas is a 24-bedroom lodge located ten minutes walking-distance from the Tambopata River.
 Its location, two hours upriver from Posada Amazon Rainforest Lodge, is ideal for three-night experiences and for breaking the expeditions to and from Tambopata Research Center.
 Refugio Amazonas is built on a 200 hectare private reserve on the buffer zone of the Tambopata National Reserve.
 It is becoming integrated to the communities of Brazil nut extractors that surround it, attempting to extend the benefits of ecotourism to the families that commit to the sustainable use of the forest within this buffer zone.